The importance of being self-motivated at work

 - The “ideal self-guide” aims more at aspirations and a desire to accomplish things.
 It lends itself more to creating new opportunities and seeking positive outcomes.

-The latter form of self-motivation, focused on goals and aspiration rather than fear and duty, results in higher levels of happiness, satisfaction, and confidence.
+The latter form of self-motivation, focused on goals and aspirations rather than fear and duty, results in higher levels of happiness, satisfaction, and confidence.

 How to foster self-motivation in your employees